WAGS arrives at Brownlow wearing exactly the same dress | ExBulletin

 Her husband Stewart looked stylish in a black suit worn with a white shirt and tie, as well as dress shoes.

-Jolie: The stunning blonde drew less attention to the thigh-high slit, while still wearing the bow higher on her chest
+Jolie: The stunning blonde drew less attention to the thigh-high slit, while still carrying the bow higher to her chest

 |